Why is it Important to Focus on What Your Target Market Wants?

 What Your Target Market Wants

-Many marketers make the mistake of jumping into blogging and posting or advertising on social media without considering who their target market is and what they want or need.
+Many marketers make the mistake of jumping into blogging, posting, and/or advertising on social media without considering who their target market is and what they want or need.
 Obviously, you must think about the customer and not about what you want to sell or what you like.
-When a potential customer lands on your website, they’re thinking, “What’s in it for me?”, “Can these people help me?”, “Do they have what I want?”
+When a potential customer lands on your website, they’re thinking, “What’s in it for me?”
+“Can these people help me?”
+“Do they have what I want?”
 “Can they solve my problem?”
 It’s about them, not about you!

 It Takes Vision